AndrewT1022/ePaperDisp/README.md

-This is the code for Andrew and Kyle's final LSU Microprocessors (EE3752) project!
+**This is the code for Andrew and Kyle's final LSU Microprocessors (EE3752) project!**

 It uses a Waveshare 4.2 inch E-Ink Display, an AHT21 module, and an Adafruit BMP280 module.

-Our main code is contained within the src folder, in epd4in2_V2.ino.
+Our main code is contained within the src folder within epd4in2_V2.ino.

 Libraries required: Adafruit AHTX0 and Adafruit BMP280.